 39.3.1 Within 7 normal working days of completing notified work, the licensed plumber shall lodge with Board: —

-(a) A Certificate and Compliance in respect of the notifiable work.
+(a) A Certificate of Completion and Compliance in respect of the notifiable work.

 39.3.1.1 A Certificate of Completion and Compliance shall be in a form approved by the Board, legibly completed and signed by the licensed plumber responsible for the notified work.